toschneck/openshift-example-bakery-ci-pipeline/README.md

     oc login -u developer -p developer --insecure-skip-tls-verify=true https://MYHOST:8443

-If you doesn't have an existing installation use [MiniShift](https://github.com/minishift/minishift) or create a local cluster with the command:
+If you doesn't have an existing installation use [MiniShift](https://github.com/minishift/minishift) or create a local cluster with the script - needs a installed [`oc-cluster-wrapper`](https://github.com/openshift-evangelists/oc-cluster-wrapper):

-    export OSENV=~/your-local-path
-    openshift/oc-cluster-up-with-vol-command.sh
+    openshift/cluster-setup/oc-cluster-up.sh

 ### Create Project Infrastructure and Jenkins Server